-We caught up with businesswoman Marie Hunt (the executive director and head of research and consultancy at CBRE Ireland) to find out what it takes to be a good manager
+Businesswoman Marie Hunt, executive director and head of research and consultancy at CBRE Ireland, on what it takes to be a good manager.

 If you’re thinking of moving up the career ladder, congratulations.
 This is a big step (but it’s also an exciting one).

 Management comes with a host of new responsibilities, often increasing a person’s sense of purpose (not to mention their salary).
 If the process seems daunting, fear not.
-We caught up with Marie Hunt (IMAGE Management Professional of the Year), for tips on how to be a great manager.
+We caught up with Marie Hunt (previous IMAGE Management Professional of the Year), for tips on how to be a great manager.

 Marie is the executive director and head of research and consultancy at CBRE Ireland, a global real estate firm dating back to 1906.
 She says there are seven things every woman should know before venturing into management.

 1. “You will have to work harder than the men on the team to prove yourself.
 Unfortunate, but it’s a fact of life and if you just accept it, it will stand to you.”